Calligraphy Wall Decorative Tablou

 Cushions, tables, and chairs are among the most popular furnishings today.
 When adorned with letters and words in calligraphy, they can liven up a room.

 Using calligraphy has become pretty widespread in the fashion industry as well.
-Hugely popular, clothing decorated with Persian calligraphy beautifully showcases authentic Iranian art and culture.
+Hugely popular, clothing decorated with Persian calligraphy beautifully showcases authentic Persian art and culture.

 Persian Calligraphy Artists

-After the Islamization of Iran, the Naskh style of Persian calligraphy rose to popularity and, about 600 years ago, Mir Ali Tabrizi incorporated it with the talaq style into Nasta’liq.
-Famous as the “bride of Persian scripts,” Nastaliq is one of the most beautiful and artistic scripts in the world.
+After the Islamization of Persia, the Naskh style of Persian calligraphy rose to popularity, and about 600 years ago, Mir Ali Tabrizi incorporated it with the talaq style into Nasta'liq.
+Famous as the "bride of Persian scripts," Nastaliq is one of the most beautiful and artistic scripts in the world.

-Mohammad-Reza Kalhor was another great Iranian Nastaliq calligrapher, who lived about 200 years ago, during the Qajar era.
+Mohammad-Reza Kalhor was another great Persian Nastaliq calligrapher who lived about 200 years ago, during the Qajar era.
 Similar to Mir Emad, Kalhor added to the rules of Nastaliq calligraphy.
 His work was so influential that modern Nastaliq can be said to be partly the result of his artistic taste and attitude.

-Among contemporary Iranian calligraphers, Gholam-Hossein Amirkhani stands out as one of the most accomplished.
+Among contemporary Persian calligraphers, Gholam-Hossein Amirkhani stands out as one of the most accomplished.